 What causes me to grind my teeth?

 Teeth grinding can be brought on by many situations.
 One of the most common is stress, which can often cause you to clench and grind your teeth.
 Other reasons include hormonal changes and side effects of certain medications.

 What damage can teeth grinding cause?

 For starters, grinding can wear down your teeth extremely fast.
 This can lead to pain when protective enamel is worn away.
 You’re also more likely to suffer from chipped or broken teeth.
 You may suffer from headaches or tension and pain throughout your jaw and face.
 The function of your jaw made be compromised and you may start to hear it click and pop.

 How can I tell if I’m grinding my teeth?

 If you sleep in the same room as someone, there’s a good chance they’ve heard you grinding your teeth at night.
 You can also notice it yourself if you’re frequently waking up with headaches or pain in the jaw.

 Get Treatment Today

 Stop bruxism at the source and get the treatment that protects teeth from further wear and tear.
-To schedule an appointment with Dr. Raymond Ribitch, call 989.200.3896.
+We emphasize the importance of maintaining excellent oral health, including keeping your natural teeth for as long as possible.
+Treating bruxism will relieve symptoms that can affect daily life and restore your dental health.
+To schedule an appointment with Dr. Raymond Ribitch, call 989.268.7966.
 Dr. Ribitch and his team are passionate about providing comfortable and comprehensive care to patients of all ages.